punkave/tag-old-releases/README.md

 ## Changelog

+### 1.1.0 - 2020-07-29

+- Adds a `--branch` option to use a reference branch other than `master`.

 ### 1.0.4

-Commented and refactored a bit.
+- Commented and refactored a bit.
 Thanks to Daniel Lando.

 ### 1.0.3

-Initial fix to an ordering issue.
+- Initial fix to an ordering issue.
 Thanks to Daniel Lando.

 ### 1.0.0-1.0.2

-Initial releases.
+- Initial releases.